When summer rolls around in Toronto, there’s no better way to beat the heat than by heading to one of the city’s scenic beaches.

 4. Hanlan’s Point

 Found on the Toronto Islands, Hanlan’s Point is reached via a ferry or water taxi from Queens Quay.
-The beach is clothing optional, and was recently named one of the best nude beaches in the world.
+The beach is clothing optional, and was named one of the best nude beaches in the world.
 Hanlan’s is also Canada’s oldest queer space, home to the city of Toronto’s first-ever Pride celebration back in 1971.

-6. Woodbine Beach
+5. Woodbine Beach

 This expansive beach is one of the most popular in Toronto, found at the foot of Woodbine Avenue.
 A great destination for beach volleyball, there is also a recently renovated bathing station here, with change rooms, accessible washrooms, water bottle refilling stations, and a beach shower.
-Nearby, you can also take a dip at the Donald D. Summerville Outdoor Olympic Pool, which is finally reopening after a two-year closure.
+Nearby, you can also take a dip at the Donald D. Summerville Outdoor Olympic Pool, which is now open after a two-year closure.

 Where: 1675 Lake Shore Blvd E, Toronto